somnambulist-tech/api-bundle/docs/api_documentor.md

 }
 ```

 The templates location can be changed by setting the `path` to a different value.
-In addition you can
+In addition, you can
-define the `title`, `version` and `description` for the API documentation in the same config block.
+define the `title`, `version`, and `description` for the API documentation in the same config block.
 Default templates for `Error` and `Pagination` are included in the `Resources/config` folder of this
 bundle.